Call Us: 240-452-4602

-So you have a beautiful oriental rug that adds the perfect amount of charm to your room, but did you know that there are tell-tale signs that your rug is fake?
+So you have a beautiful oriental rug that adds the perfect amount of charm to your room, but did you know that there are tell-tale signs that can help you identify fake oriental rugs.

-Maybe you are looking to buy a rug and want to know how to tell if the oriental rug you have your eye on is fake.
+Maybe you are looking to buy a rug and want to know how to identify rugs that might be fake.

 With sites like eBay and Craiglist, there is no way of authenticating that antique oriental rug you've been eyeing up.
 Even brick and mortar rug stores are known for being shady!